bestimmaa/transform-feedback-particle-system/README.md

 ===========
 Computer Graphics - Winter course 2013 / 2014 - Bauhaus University Weimar

-This is the framework used for the assigments on.
 A version for Visual Studio on Windows can be downloaded at the [website of the course](http://www.uni-weimar.de/de/medien/professuren/grafische-datenverarbeitung/lehre/computergrafik/).

 #Structure of the framework